Band gap analysis and carrier localization in cation-disordered ZnGeN$_2$

 The difficulty in properly defining a band gap stems to a large extent from the fact that the band gap is used as a scalar metric to address a multitude of related but distinct phenomena and questions, either in experimental measurements or theoretical computation, and in various fields of research.
 Fundamentally, the band gap is the difference between ionization potential (electron removal energy) and electron affinity (electron addition energy).
 As such, it is not an optical or even excited-state property.
 However, most experimental approaches for band gap measurements are based on optical spectroscopy, as mentioned above.
 In such approaches, it is difficult to account for nontrivial physical mechanisms that modify the shape of the spectra from which the band gap value is deduced.
-For example, calculations using the Bethe-Salpeter equation (e.g., \cite{laskowski1005}) show that excitonic effects (electron-hole interaction) tend to redshift the dielectric response above the absorption threshold compared to the independent particle approximation, and enable sub-band gap excitations (exciton binding energy).
+For example, calculations using the Bethe-Salpeter equation (e.g., Ref.~\citenum{laskowski1005}) show that excitonic effects (electron-hole interaction) tend to redshift the dielectric response above the absorption threshold compared to the independent particle approximation, and enable sub-band gap excitations (exciton binding energy).
 Similarly, the variation of oscillator strength resulting from wavefunction symmetries (direct vs indirect, allowed vs forbidden transitions) is often not precisely known, but can affect the spectra in ways that are not fully captured by model parameters used, e.g. in Tauc analysis.
 Furthermore, there is a fundamental difference between optical transition energies in absorption and emission, i.e., the Stokes shift \cite{odonnell1999}, which is non-radiatively converted to heat.
 These effects add significant uncertainties to band gap determination in all but the most thoroughly characterized systems (e.g., \ch{GaAs} \cite{nam1976}, \ch{Cu2O} \cite{kazimierczuk2014giant}, \ch{ZnO} \cite{manjon2003}, \ch{GaN} \cite{monemar1974}).
 These uncertainties are further exacerbated in disordered materials, where one must make additional assumptions or define models to discriminate between defect and continuum states.
-This work addresses these challenges from the perspective of large-scale supercell electronic structure calculations in disordered \ch{ZnGeN2}.